 7. Anti Inflammatory

-The researcher discovered that amaranth seed and sprouts contain betacyanins.
+The researcher discovered that amaranth seeds and sprouts contain betacyanins.
 Hence has the ability to accumulate Selenium which is beneficial to the lower risk of chronic inflammation-related diseases.

 Therefore, Amaranth seeds and sprouts may become a valuable source of betacyanin as an alternative to beetroot, and in addition to its unique biological and nutritive properties (10).